szepeviktor/waf4wordpress/README.md

 require_once dirname( __FILE__ ) . '/wp-fail2ban-bad-request-instant.inc.php';
 ```

-Or – in a worse case – install it as an mu-plugin, or in the **worst case** as a normal plugin.
+Or – in a worse case – install it as an mu-plugin.

 ### mu-plugin